rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: Don't you actually want to have accurate dates?

-MPT: You won't anyone that wants accurate dates more than me.
+MPT: You won't find anyone that wants accurate dates more than me.
 But I don't think we can ignore that we're asking them to take on a lot of data.

 AWB: Seems like one of those cases where a strategic "should" is the right answer.